faceless2/zpath/README.md

 * finally, the top-level expression _only_ may be a comma-separateed list of **expressions**

-When comparing, `==` and `!=` use the Java equals() contract - what this means depends on the model, but generally in JSON, two strings with the same values are equal.
-If both strings come from the model, to check they are also the same node use `===` and `!==` (strict equals, string not-equals)
+When comparing, `==` and `!=` use the Java equals() contract - what this means depends on the model, but generally in JSON, two strings in the model with the same value are equal.
+To check both strings are the same node, use the strict comparisons `===` and `!==`

 ## ZPath Evaluation
 * Evaluation starts with a _context node_ which is supplied by the caller, which forms the initial **node set**